jkunimune/nibasa/misc.md

 katana
 jian?
 epee?
-darma?
-karma?
 allah
 bazaar
+najis

-I think in general it's better to use the original meanings.  "bazar" is a good word for "market" should I need it, "drinke" is a great word for drink, and cetera.
+I think in general it's better to use the original meanings.  "bazar" is a good word for "market" should I need it, "drinke" is a great word for drink, and cetera.  but if the meaning drifts too far, like "suare", then it runs the risk of being confusing and another root should be found.

 # causatives